harcokuppens/CourseGradingWithDOMjudge/Setting_up_domjudge_for_a_course.md

           https -a "$ADMINUSER:$PASSWORD" --check-status -b -f POST "$DOMJUDGE_SERVER/api/v4/users/accounts" yaml@accounts.yaml

 #### Mailing credentials to students

+Here we explain how to mail the credentials to the students.
+This step can off course also be done later when actual problems are added to the course.
+But because in the previous sections we explained how to create the teams in DOMjudge this is the most logical place to explain the mailing procedure.

 When we run the script:

-    create-domjudge-credentials-mails  "teams_domjudge.csv". "mail/"
+    create-domjudge-credentials-mails  "teams_domjudge.csv" "mail/"

 we generate in the `mail/` subfolder the mails to be send to the students.
 We do not directly send the emails, because we want to be able to inspect the emails before sending.

-With the following script we  can send out the emails:
+With the following script we use the linux `sendmail` command to send out the emails:

     send-emails "thesender@gmail.com" "mail/"

 If somehow this method does not work for you, you can use one of the alternative methods described in the page [Sending batch of personalized emails](Sending_batch_of_personalized_emails.md).

 #### Create contest

-Then create different contest for each course part.
+Then create a different contest for each course part.
-We take as coursename 'ads2324', but you can use any coursename here.
+We take as coursename 'mycourse', but you can use any coursename here.

     click on 'DOMjudge' in top right corner, to get 'DOMjudge Jury interface' click on 'Contests'
     click on 'Add new contest' button
-       in 'Shortname' and 'Name' boxes enter 'ads2324-part-1' select value in "Activate time" and
+       in 'Shortname' and 'Name' boxes enter 'mycourse-part-1' select value in "Activate time" and
        paste it into "Start time" and "End time" fields.
        In the "End time" field increase the date by 1 year.